Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 A glass jar of fresh golden engine oil beside a dipstick on a dark workshop bench

-If you grew up watching the sump drained every 3,000 miles without fail, you're not alone — that number was gospel for decades.
+If you grew up watching the oil pan drained every 3,000 miles without fail, you're not alone — that number was gospel for decades.
 The problem is it hasn't been accurate for most modern cars since the early 2000s.
 Following it religiously doesn't hurt your engine, but it hurts your wallet and generates unnecessary waste oil.
 This guide covers how often you should really change it — by oil type, by how you actually drive, and what your oil-life monitor is really telling you.
 It's part of our DIY oil change hub.
 Always verify against your owner's manual — OEM specs override general guidelines.

 The 3,000-Mile Myth